bormaxi8080/osint-timeline/DRAFT.md

 Saleor Core: the high performance, composable, headless commerce API: https://github.com/saleor/saleor

+Presenterm lets you create presentations in markdown format and run them from your terminal, with support for image and animated gifs, highly customizable themes, code highlighting, exporting presentations into PDF format, and plenty of other features: https://github.com/mfontanini/presenterm

 Kreuzberg.
 A text extraction library supporting PDFs, images, office documents and more: https://github.com/Goldziher/kreuzberg

 ----

 **Linux & DevOps:**

-Syncthing is a **continuous file synchronization program**.
+Syncthing is a continuous file synchronization program.
 It synchronizes files between two or more computers: https://github.com/syncthing/syncthing

 ----